 Humans have altered and modified river systems for millennia, often constructing man made structures such as weirs and sluices which prevent the free passage of migratory fish upstream.
 To mitigate the negative effects on fish migration the Landscape Partnership Scheme are leading a ’Fish Passage’ project to improve the natural flow within the river corridor for fish by altering historic man-made structures along the river of the Colne Valley enabling free movement.

-Tom White, the Project Manager for the Colne Valley Catchment Scheme, working alongside project partners in the Colne Valley, installed fish and eel passages at Kingfisher weir along the River Colnebrook and Hithermoor weir along the River Colne.
+Tom White, the Project Manager for the Colne Valley Catchment Scheme, working alongside project partners in the Colne Valley Park, installed fish and eel passages at Kingfisher weir along the River Colnebrook and Hithermoor weir along the River Colne.
 The successful modification of these two weirs has improved the natural flow within the river corridor for fish in two local rivers.
-For more information take a look at the new article released on the Colne Valley website here.
+For more information take a look at the article released on the Colne Valley website here.